-3. Vertical agreements or practices
+3. Vertical Agreements or Practices

-PHOENIX prohibits illegal vertical agreements and/or practices which are restrictive to competition, have such an effect, or are intended to restrict competition either directly or indirectly.
+PHOENIX prohibits illegal vertical agreements and/or practices which are restrictive to competition, have such an effect, or are intended to restrict competition either directly or indirectly, particularly when setting (minimum) sales prices between PHOENIX and suppliers and/or customers.